 There is no doubt that traditional financial institutions and systems need to adapt or die.

-An example of a traditional banking operation innovating to address this emerging market is Spiral bank — the giving bank.
+to address this emerging market is Spiral bank — the giving bank.
 Spiral makes it mandatory for all account holders to allocate a percentage of their monthly income to a charitable cause and Spiral will match the contribution.
 In other words, they are not only moving with the market trend of “giving back” but making it super easy for their customers to do so.
 Charity is literally built into their technology.

 Another innovator in this space is The Kindly Ecosystem (TKE).
 It prides itself on being the world’s first cryptocurrency ecosystem with measurable social impact.
-Their first offering is the Kindly coin which through the magic of smart contracts will also embed charitable giving to the tune of 2.5% of every transaction.
+Their first offering is the Kindly coin, which through the magic of smart contracts, will also embed charitable giving to the tune of 2.5% of every transaction.
 However, each donation to their charity partners will come with a measurable social impact — a specific number of children or rescued animals will be fed, or a specific number of trees will be planted.
 Furthermore, each holder of the Kindly coin can vote on the social impact they prefer to make.

-Kindly plans to release a number of essential financial products, each one embedded with measurable social impact, including a social impact marketplace, exchange, wallet, and debit card.
+, each one embedded with measurable social impact, including a social impact marketplace, exchange, wallet, and debit card.

 “Our mission is to make it easy for anyone to do un-random acts of kindness,” explains Paul Rodney Turner, the founder and chairman of the Singapore-based social enterprise.
 “Just by using a Kindly product, users will automatically make a measurable social impact.
 Our customers can track their social contributions in real-time and will be rewarded once they reach certain social impact milestones,” he explained.

-It is innovators like Spiral and Kindly that will disrupt and eventually transform the financial sector as we know it, and young consumers are demanding such change.
+and eventually transform the financial sector as we know it, and young consumers are demanding such change.

 Maybe instead of the “kill-or-be-killed” attitude of the past, we can expect to see more doing good as a fundamental component of business success!